dangrossman/daterangepicker/README.md

 `buttonClasses`: (array) CSS class names that will be added to all buttons in the picker

-`applyClass`: (string) CSS class name that will be added to the apply button
+`applyClass`: (string) CSS class string that will be added to the apply button

-`clearClass`: (string) CSS class name that will be added to the clear button
+`cancelClass`: (string) CSS class string that will be added to the cancel button

 `format`: (string) Date/time format string used by moment when parsing or displaying the selected dates